If Your Partner Wants to Be a Swinger This Weekend, Beware

 As they left, hand in hand, she turned to the young couple and apologized for ruining their night.

-Jill reapplies her red lipstick and then looks right at me, “You don’t know how you’ll feel when your husband sticks his dick in another woman’s mouth.
+Jill reapplies her red lipstick and then looks right at me: “You don’t know how you’ll feel when your husband sticks his dick in another woman’s mouth.
 You don’t know that your stomach will fall out.
 But once you get to that point, you’re already there.”

 Matt sent her articles from psychology sources on how swinging could strengthen a marriage.
 She almost believed him.
 But as they continued to invite outsiders into their bed, her hope dulled.
 She tried to understand why he’d want to put her in situations that hurt her.
 But more so, she tried to understand why she’d want stay with him besides what, love?
 People told her she didn’t need him.
 Jill was smart, beautiful and successful, but they underestimated her tenacity.
 She wasn’t a quitter.
 And even though the disappointment was brimming, she hardly cried.
 Besides, Matt found displays of emotion disgusting.
 He took pride in a positive outlook on life.

 They tried couples counseling.
-The therapist told her she needed to work on her confidence, she needed to work on having an orgasm with Matt because that would make him feel more comfortable in bed, and she was an equal participant in all this “swinging nonsense”.
+The therapist told her she needed to work on her confidence, she needed to work on having an orgasm with Matt because that would make him feel more comfortable in bed, and she was an equal participant in all this “swinging nonsense.”

 “What about him?”
-Jill pointed to Matt, losing it, “He’s the one who has to have sex with strangers!
+Jill pointed to Matt, losing it.
+“He’s the one who has to have sex with strangers!
 He’s the one who was sexually abused as a kid!”

 She doesn’t know much.
-He was ten.
-He went over to his cousin’s house every day after school and it was a baby-sitter or an uncle or someone.
+He was 10.
+He went over to his cousin’s house every day after school, and it was a babysitter or an uncle or someone.
 It happened for a year.
 It was rape.
 He won’t talk about it.

 “That’s so fucked up,” I say.